Thursday, August 31, 2017

 Basically, you want to give away something that’s related to the topic of your blog post.
 You have a much better chance of getting leads from your blog posts if you keep your content topics connected.

-So if you’re a blog post called: “The 5 Mistakes Every First Time Homebuyer Makes” …
+So if you’re writing a blog post called: “The 5 Mistakes Every First Time Homebuyer Makes” …

 You might consider offering a downloadable guide called “The Ultimate Guide To Buying Your First Home”.